-Case Details Description

-Incident Date 02/24/2023

-OLES Case Number 2023-00288-1C

-Case Type Monitored

-Incident Types 1.
-Significant Interest - Over-Familiarity

-Allegations 1.
-Criminal Act

-Findings 1.
-Not Referred

-Incident Summary A senior psychiatric technician is allegedly engaged in an overly familiar relationship with a resident.
+Case Details Description Incident Date 05/03/2023 OLES Case Number 2023-00734-1C Case Type Monitored Incident Types 1.
+Abuse Allegations 1.
+Criminal Act 2.
+Criminal Act 3.
+Criminal Act 4.
+Criminal Act Findings 1.
+Not Referred 2.
+Not Referred 3.
+Not Referred 4.
+Not Referred Incident Summary A psychiatric technician allegedly placed a resident into a prone position on a van seat and sat upon her legs while twisting her right arm behind her back.
 Disposition The case was not referred to the district attorney's office due to a lack of probable cause.
 The OLES concurred with the probable cause determination.
-The Office of Protective Services did not open an administrative investigation due to lack of evidence.
-The OLES concurred.

-Investigative Assessment Procedural Rating: Sufficient Substantive Rating: The department sufficiently complied with policies and procedures governing the investigative process.
+The department opened an administrative investigation, which the OLES accepted for monitoring.
+Investigative Assessment Rating: Sufficient The department sufficiently complied with policies and procedures governing the investigative process.